sanajitjana/leetcode/p/1935-maximum-number-of-words-you-can-type/README.md

-# Maximum Number of Words You Can Type - [Link](https://leetcode.com/problems/maximum-number-of-words-you-can-type/)
+# Maximum Number of Words You Can Type - <a href="https://leetcode.com/problems/maximum-number-of-words-you-can-type/" target="_blank">Link</a>

 ## Question Description
 There is a string `text` consisting of words separated by a single space, and a string `brokenLetters` containing unique broken keyboard letters.
 A word can be typed if none of its letters are in `brokenLetters`.
 Return the number of words in `text` that can be typed.